Scientific Advisory Board

 Cardiac resynchronization therapy in chronic heart failure; neurohormonal mechanisms; clinical drug and device trials

-William T. Abraham, MD, FACP, FACC, FAHA, FESC, is director of the Division of Cardiovascular Medicine and a professor of internal medicine, physiology and cell biology at The Ohio State University Medical Center.
+William T. Abraham, MD, FACP, FACC, FAHA, FESC, is director of Cardiovascular Medicine and a professor of internal medicine, physiology and cell biology at The Ohio State University Medical Center.

 He also serves as deputy director of Ohio State’s Dorothy M. Davis Heart and Lung Research Institute.
 Dr. Abraham has been recognized as one of the “Best Doctors in America” for eight consecutive years, including 2009.
 Also in 2009 he was named inaugural designated Chair of Excellence in Cardiovascular Medicine at Ohio State’s College of Medicine.